 Simply put, being on-site allows you to personally evaluate the tangibles and intangibles that don't necessarily show up on paper but that will ultimately guide your final decision, including:

 Interacting with staff from design and quality engineers to customer service reps will give you a better understanding of whether a trusted, mutually beneficial working relationship can be fostered.

 Reviewing quality and qualification processes with the engineers who perform them is essential.
 One-on-one or small group discussions give you a chance to better understand individual and team expertise (such as DfM analysis), and to ask follow-up questions.
 You will also likely get a feel for if the injection molder's current protocols are complementary to yours, so as to consistently ensure time to market deadlines are met.

 Equipment and technology

-Mold and/or part certification
+TOOL and/or part certification

 Undoubtedly, traveling to injection molding facilities is time consuming.
-However, the effort pays off when you’re confident in selecting the complex injection molder that aligns with your short- and long-term expectations and needs.
+However, the effort pays off when you’re confident in selecting the injection molder that aligns with your short- and long-term expectations and needs.